blaenk/blaenk.github.io/provider/notes/swift.markdown

 When using optional chaining, the resulting value will _always_ be **one** level of optional regardless of the number of levels of chaining used or whether the resulting value was already optional.

+It's possible to set a property's value, assign to a subscript, or calla  mutating method or operator through optional chaining.

 ``` swift
 let obj = SomeType()